astral-sh/ruff/fuzz/README.md

 This will install [`cargo-fuzz`](https://github.com/rust-fuzz/cargo-fuzz) and optionally download a [dataset](https://zenodo.org/record/3628784) which improves the efficacy of the testing.
+**This step is necessary for initialising the corpus directory, as all fuzzers share a common corpus.**
 The dataset may take several hours to download and clean, so if you're just looking to try out the fuzzers, skip the dataset download, though be warned that some features simply cannot be tested without it (very unlikely for the fuzzer to generate valid python code from "thin air").